wahyd4/aria2-ariang-docker/README.md

   * ARIA2_USER Basic Auth username
   * ARIA2_PWD Basic Auth
   * RPC_SECRET The Aria2 RPC secret token
-  * DOMAIN The domain you'd like to bind
+  * DOMAIN The domain you'd like to bind, when domain is a `https://` thing, then auto SSL feature will be enabled

 ### Supported Volumes